 Screen & Relax: Accelerating the resolution of Elastic-net by safe identification of the solution support

-@inproceedings{guyard2021screen,author={Guyard, Th{\'e}o and Herzet, C{\'e}dric and Elvira, Cl{\'e}ment},booktitle={ICASSP 2022 - 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},pages={5443-5447},year={2021},doi={10.1109/ICASSP43922.2022.9747412},hal={hal-03462191},}
+@inproceedings{guyard2021screen,title={Screen \& Relax: Accelerating the resolution of Elastic-net by safe identification of the solution support},author={Guyard, Th{\'e}o and Herzet, C{\'e}dric and Elvira, Cl{\'e}ment},booktitle={ICASSP 2022 - 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},pages={5443-5447},year={2021},doi={10.1109/ICASSP43922.2022.9747412},hal={hal-03462191},}

 Node-screening tests for l0-penalized Least-Squares problem